Numerous LGBTQ fertility options can help you achieve your dreams of parenthood

 Nashville Fertility Center offers numerous lesbian fertility options

-Many LGBT fertility options are available to lesbian couples as they pursue their dreams of motherhood, including IUI and reciprocal IVF.
+Many LGBT fertility options are available to lesbian couples as they pursue their dreams of motherhood.

 - Donor sperm with IUI.
 Intrauterine insemination, or IUI, is an option for lesbian couples who would like one partner to provide the eggs and carry the pregnancy.
 In this situation, one partner has donor sperm injected into her uterus, using a thin catheter, at the time of ovulation.

 - Donor sperm with reciprocal IVF.
-In vitro fertilization, or IVF, is one popular LGBT fertility option.
+In vitro fertilization, or IVF, is one popular LGBTQ fertility option.
 Reciprocal IVF allows one partner to provide the eggs and the other partner to carry the pregnancy.
 In this case, one partner undergoes ovarian stimulation and egg retrieval.
-Her eggs are then fertilized with donor sperm.
+Our laboratory team then fertilizes her eggs with donor sperm.
 One of the resulting embryos is transferred to the other partner’s uterus and she carries the baby.

-We believe that everyone deserves to experience the joys of parenthood and look forward to supporting you as you discover the path that will work best for you.
+We believe that everyone deserves to experience the joys of parenthood.
+Our team looks forward to supporting you as you discover the path that will work best for you.

-Contact us to learn more about LGBT fertility options at Nashville Fertility Center.
+Contact us to learn more about LGBTQ fertility options at Nashville Fertility Center.